China's JD.com Beats Quarterly Revenue Estimates

-China's JD.com Inc posted better-than-expected quarterly revenue and forecast third quarter sales above Wall Street estimates on Tuesday, boosted by stronger sales in its online retail business.
+China's JD.com Inc beat analysts' estimates for quarterly revenue on Friday, boosted by stronger sales in its core e-commerce business.

 The company attributed the strong results to growth in lower-tier cities, a key area of expansion for China's e-commerce giants as they tap out their existing base of users in China's wealthier regions.

 The company's total net revenue rose 28.7% to 134.8 billion yuan (€17.43 billion) in the third quarter ended 30 September.
 Analysts had expected revenue of 128.6 billion yuan (€16.63 billion), according to IBES data from Refinitiv.